shivam1608/JDiscord.id/README.md

 # JDiscord.id
 JDiscordID is the User Information Grabber Asynchronous Libarary for Discord Only by Using UserID.
 Easy To Use also can get Public Data of Any Discord User by its UserID.

+# Why?
+I got some free time so i made this and maybe i use this in future because most of the Discord API Wrappers don't provide global user data and only shows details about user in a Guild. (if they do so idk i just made this)

 ### Version : 0.1

 ## Add to your projects